HorizenOfficial/evm-documentation/docs/02-connect/04-eon_block_explorer.md

 # Address Details
-The **Address Details** page displays the selected address and associated information.
-This option provides links to other detail information including:
+The **Address Details** page displays the selected address and its associated information.
+This option provides links to additional information including:

 - Transaction
 - Token Transfers